YogeshUpdhyay/bodmas-calculator/README.md

 python3 bodmas.py
 ```

-- For reading the testcases fron example.txt file
+- For reading the testcases from example.txt file
 ```
 python3 bodmas_test.py
 ```